 The Company has a share option scheme known as the Azeus Employee Share Option Scheme (the "Scheme"), which was approved by shareholders of the Company.
 The Scheme complies with the relevant rules as set out in Chapter 8 of the Listing Manual.
 The Scheme will provide eligible participants with an opportunity to participate in the equity of the Company, so as to incentivise and motivate them towards better performance through increased dedication and loyalty.
 The Scheme is administered by the RC.
-No options have been granted under the Scheme during the current financial period.
+No option has been granted to controlling shareholders, key management or employees of the Company and its subsidiaries or their associates since the inception of the Scheme.